slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Fear is paralyzing.
 If you view everything through the lens of fear, then you tend to stay in retreat mode.

-### How to overcome it?

-- Replace fear of unknown with curiosity.
-- Reframe fear as «false evidence appearing real».
-- The antidote to fear is not courage is aceptance.
-You'll never have fear when you give more value to lessons than successes.
-- Break down your fears until you figure out the truth.

-> *'We fear things in proportion to our ignorance of them.' -- Christian Nestell Bovee*

-> *'Expose yourself to your deepest fear; after that, fear has no power, and the fear of freedom shrinks and vanishes.
-You are free. -- Jim Morrison*

 Anger and excuses are fear clothed.
 All excuses are refutable.
 You'll never be as young as you are today and you cannot use your personality type as an excuse.
 The best years of your life are the ones in which you decide your problems are your own.
 You do not blame them on your mother, the ecology, or the president.
 You realize that you control your own destiny.
 Living reality requires less energy than victim constiousness.
 Escaping reality sucks your energy.

+### How to overcome fear?

+*'We fear things in proportion to our ignorance of them.' -- Christian Nestell Bovee*

+Behaviors are driven by fear.
+To change behaviors focus on fear, not on the behavior itself.

+- Replace fear of unknown with curiosity.
+- The antidote to fear is not courage is aceptance.
+You'll never have fear when you give more value to lessons than successes.
+- Break down your fears until you figure out the truth.

+> *'Expose yourself to your deepest fear; after that, fear has no power, and the fear of freedom shrinks and vanishes.
+You are free. -- Jim Morrison*

 > *'Hatred is born of ignorance.
 Fear is its father, and isolation is its mother.' -- Christian Picciolini*

 > *'It’s not the mountain we conquer but ourselves.' -- Sir Edmund Hillary*

-> *'Behaviors are driven by fear.
-To change behaviors focus on fear, not on the behavior itself.'*

-Hints on courage:
+### On courage

 > *'Tolerance of intolerance is cowardice.' -- Ayaan Hirsi Ali*

-> *'Evil will prevail if good men stand back and do nothing.'*
+> *'Evil will prevail if good men stand back and do nothing.' -- Edmund Burke*

 <!--
-> *'Don’t be afraid to be alone.
-Don’t be afraid to be committed.
-Fear is the most limiting quality a person has.' -- Michelangelo* age is a mindset
-> *'Set aside a certain number of days, during which you shall be content with the scantiest and cheapest fare, with course and rough dress, saying to yourself the while: “Is this the condition that I feared?' -- Seneca*
+age is a mindset
 > *'Named must your fear be before banish it you can.' -- Yoda*
 > *'You always have two choices: your commitment versus your fear.' -- Sammy Davis Jr.*
 > *'The things we fear the most have already happened to us.'*